python/cpython/Doc/library/test.rst

    :synopsis: Support for script creation and execution tests

-The :mod:`test.support.script_helper` module defines common utilities used across various script exection or command line interface tests, such as creating scripts in temporary directories or running python subprocesses based on given arguments.
+The :mod:`test.support.script_helper` module defines common utilities used across various script execution or command line interface tests, such as creating scripts in temporary directories or running python subprocesses based on given arguments.